phpmd/phpmd/src/site/rst/documentation/index.rst

   - ``--cache-file`` - in cooperation with ``--cache`` will override the default result cache file path of ``.phpmd.result-cache.php`` to the given file path.

+  - ``--cache-strategy`` - sets the caching strategy to determine if a file is still fresh.
+Either `content` to base it on the file contents, or `timestamp` to base it on the file modified timestamp.

   - ``--generate-baseline`` - will generate a ``phpmd.baseline.xml`` for existing violations next to the ruleset definition file.
 The file paths of the violations will be relative to the current working directory.